Lovepreet008/Project-3/README.md

 4. recipient-demographics: Yasmin and Keyana Demographic data will be displayed for the following:
-- Sex: bar chart for each year
+- Sex: pie chart for each year
 - Age: 6 bins displayed in a histogram for each year
 - Race: 7 bins displayed in a pie or bar chart for each year